tammet/jsfol/README.md

   distinct symbols.
 *  `"rational_prefix"` : similarly redefines thedefault `r:` prefix for
    rationals.

+In case a `"variable_prefix"` is not defined, the JSFOL upper case first character convention still holds for distinguishing free variables and constants.

 In the following example `"x"` is a quantified variable, `"?something"` is a free variable, `"##an_object"`is a distinct constant and